 Nobody Ever Appreciates the Cost Savings in a Problem that Never Happens!

 A Quality Assurance colleague of mine once told me that quality was a 20-year cycle.
-Only when things are constantly going bad do the executives want to spend sufficient money on quality assurance and proactively apply its principles.
-Things then improve over time and ten years later everything is going great and the executives start wondering why they are spending money on quality assurance preventing problems that are not happening, and start the long road to cutting back on it until it is almost nonexistent.
-So things then deteriorate for the next ten years until everything is constantly going bad again and the cycle starts over.
+Only when things are constantly going bad, do the executives want to spend sufficient money on quality assurance and proactively apply its principles.
+Things then improve over time, and ten years later, everything is going great, and the executives start wondering why they are spending money on quality assurance, preventing problems that are not happening, and starting the long road to cutting back on it until it is almost nonexistent.
+So things then deteriorate for the next ten years until everything is constantly going bad again, and the cycle starts over.
 The last time I saw Quality Assurance sufficiently applied was ten years ago.

 From the customer perspective, software patches may fix the problem but they seldom settle my anger over the interim period of being broken, and the next time I need to purchase the functionality, I’m always looking for another company’s version, something that is more reliable, maybe even cheaper and better.
 Exchanging defective products may get me a working item, and calling the help desk may get me an improved service, but it seldom fixes my total dissatisfaction.